-The Committee operates in accordance with the provisions of the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
+The Committee is being established in accordance with the provisions of the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
 Appendix 2.

 Objective and Scope of Activities

-The purpose of the Committee is to provide advice to the Secretary concerning State and Federal programs with respect to meat, poultry, and processed egg products inspection; food safety; and other matters that fall within the scope of the FMIA, PPIA and the Egg Products Inspection Act (EPIA).
+The purpose of the Committee is to provide advice to the Secretary concerning State and Federal programs with respect to meat and poultry inspection; food safety; and other matters that fall within the scope of the FMIA and PPIA.

 Description of Duties